 3. File a Substitute Form with Your Income Tax Return

 The employer may not respond to a request from the IRS to send out your W-2.
 In this instance, you still have an option left: File a Form 4852, Substitute for Form W-2.
 The IRS forwards one automatically to taxpayers who contact the agency regarding employers who have not sent them a W-2.

 Use your pay stub to complete Form 4852.
 It asks you to list your total wages (including tips) and other compensation you earned during the year.
 You will also need to include the amount your employer deducted from your pay for taxes.

 Your employer may send you your W-2 after you have filed your taxes using Form 4852.
 After checking the W-2 you may realize that you have made an error when you filed your income tax form.

 To correct the error, you will need to file Form 1040X, Amended US Individual Income Tax Return.
 The IRS can take up to 16 weeks to process an amended tax return.

-- Social Security Administration: Deadline Dates To File W-2s
+- SSA.Gov: Deadline Dates to File W-2s

 Jodee Redmond is a freelance writer, blogger and editor who has been working full-time for over 15 years.
 She is a graduate of Centennial College and has worked as a tax consultant and a legal assistant.
 Her previous experience and boundless curiosity is a distinct advantage when writing about such varied topics as income tax, insurance, commercial property, business, construction, addiction, freelance writing and more.